atlassian/escalator/docs/configuration/nodegroup.md

 count for that node group.
 Untainting of existing tainted nodes is unaffected, so already-running capacity can still be reused.

+While the breaker is open there is no cooldown or waiting period.
+Escalator keeps looping and evaluating as normal, but holds the desired count steady at the target it last requested.
+When the running count catches up to that frozen target — that is, the cloud provider has finally delivered the capacity — the breaker closes and normal scaling resumes on the next scan.
+This means recovery is picked up as soon as capacity is available, without introducing scaling latency.

-Because fulfilment is judged once per scale-up (which is itself paced by `scale_up_cool_down_period`), set the cooldown long enough for the cloud provider to launch and attach instances.
+Because fulfilment is judged once per scale-up (which is itself paced by `scale_up_cool_down_period`), set `scale_up_cool_down_period` long enough for the cloud provider to launch and attach instances.
 The same guidance already applies to a healthy scale-up.
-If the cooldown is shorter than typical instance launch latency, a healthy-but-slow node group could be mistaken for a stuck one.
+If it is shorter than typical instance launch latency, a healthy-but-slow node group could be mistaken for a stuck one.

-`scale_up_failure_cooldown` is how long the breaker stays open before allowing a single half-open probe scale-up.
-If that probe also fails to reach its requested target, the breaker re-opens immediately; if running capacity has recovered, normal scaling resumes.

 The feature is opt-in and disabled by default.
 Leave `scale_up_failure_threshold` unset (or `0`) to disable it.
-`scale_up_failure_cooldown` must be a positive Go duration when `scale_up_failure_threshold` is greater than `0`.

 Two metrics are exported while this is enabled: `escalator_node_group_scale_up_circuit_breaker_open` (1 when open, 0 when closed) and `escalator_node_group_scale_up_failed_scale_events` (count of failed scale-up requests).